strimzi/kafka-kubernetes-config-provider/README.md

 ## Using patterns

-You can also use [Glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to specify the keys in the Secret or Config Map that should be used.
+You can also use [Glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to specify the keys in the Secret or ConfigMap that should be used.
-The Kubernetes Config Provider will find all fields matching the pattern and join them together into some value.
+The Kubernetes Config Provider will find all fields matching the pattern and join them together into a single value.
-This is useful for example when you want to load multiple certificates from a Secret into a single field.
+This is useful for example when you want to load multiple certificates from a Secret into a single configuration option.
 With an example Kubernetes Secret container multiple certificate files:

 ```yaml